 Besides, as the world moves towards preferring digital mediums to watch entertainment online, DVDs are slowly on their way out — it won’t be long before they’re altogether not sold in stores anymore.
 In fact, you might find that some of them are already unwatchable if you don’t have a DVD or Blu-Ray player at home anymore.

 Many laptops are even coming without CD trays these days!
 Digital is the way the world is headed, so by copying your DVD over to your Mac, you’ll be able to watch your favorite movies digitally at anytime you want, not worrying about whether or not you have the hardware to support it!

 There are some other benefits to copying your DVD over to your Mac computer as well.
 By copying the DVD over to your Mac, you’ll be able to easily stream it locally whenever you want.
 If you have a Chromecast or similar device, you could easily stream it over to your TV or Smart TV as well.
 You’ll never have to re-purchase a DVD again this way, since you’ll always have access to it in your personal files.

 This also makes it easier to share DVDs with friends.
 Passing around and keeping track of physical copies is a difficult task — and sometimes, DVDs will get lost this way.
 Don’t want a friend taking your physical copy and potentially losing it?
 Then you’ll definitely want to copy the DVD over to your Mac computer for easy sharing!

-As you can see, there are plenty of benefits to copying over a DVD to your Mac computer.
 So if you’re ready to copy a DVD, let’s get started.